one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge/setup.md

 View full Challenge Details [here](http://aka.ms/usocpcsc).

-If you have any issues/questions please email us [usocpcsc@microsoft.com](mailto:usocpcsc@microsoft.com)
+If you have any issues/questions, please email us [usocpcsc@microsoft.com](mailto:usocpcsc@microsoft.com)

 1. Sign up for the challenge [here](https://msuspartners.eventbuilder.com/event/15261) if you have not already.

 1. Sign up for a FREE MS Learn account [here](https://docs.microsoft.com/en-us/learn/).
-If you already have one log into it.
+If you already have one, log into it.

     ![MS Learn Sign in](./img/mslearn-signin.png)

-1. Open your MS Learn Profile, Click your name in the upper right, and then select profile
+1. Open your MS Learn Profile, click your name in the upper right, and then select profile

     ![MS Learn Open profile](./img/mslearn-open-profile.png)

 1. Check your profile settings.

-    1. Under Account Management be sure to link your MS Learn account to your Work email address.
+    1. Under Account Management be sure to link your MS Learn account to your work email address.
 Here you can see that I am signed in with my work account so I don't need to link.

         ![MS Learn Link](./img/mslearn-link.png)